RnScully/econ_update/Readme.md

 Start Base, End Base, Commodity, CR/sec

 So a line of the Econ_changes.txt ought read:
-"Graves Station, Planet New London, commodity_gold, 300"
+`Graves Station, Planet New London, commodity_gold, 300`

 To run Econ_changes, open your command prompt and navigate to the containing folder, and run update_econ.py